mozilla/data-docs/src/datasets/static.md

 # Static Datasets

 Tables containing static data exist in the `static` dataset in BigQuery.
-These tables are generated from CSV's named `data.csv` in the `templates` directory in [`bigquery-etl`](https://github.com/mozilla/bigquery-etl/tree/master/templates/static).
+These tables are generated from CSV files named `data.csv` in subdirectories of the `templates/static/` directory in [`bigquery-etl`](https://github.com/mozilla/bigquery-etl/tree/master/templates/static).

 ## Creating a Static Table

-Static tables can be created in any dataset in bigquery-etl.
-To create a new table, create a directory in the target dataset.
+To create a new table, create a directory in `templates/static/`.
 This directory should be named whatever you wish the table to be named.
 Then, put a CSV file named `data.csv` in the directory.
 It is expected that the first line of `data.csv` is a header row containing the column names of the data.